geodynamics/aspect/cookbooks/global_melt/doc/global_melt.md

 </figure>

 Figure [1] shows the time evolution of both models.
-A more complete comparison of the two models can be found in Section 4.7 &ldquo;Influence of melt migration on a global-scale convection model&rdquo; in (Dannberg and Heister 2016).
+A more complete comparison of the two models can be found in Section 4.7 "Influence of melt migration on a global-scale convection model" in (Dannberg and Heister 2016).

 <div id="refs" class="references csl-bib-body hanging-indent">

 <div id="ref-dannberg_melt" class="csl-entry">

 Dannberg, J., and T. Heister.
-2016. &ldquo;Compressible Magma/Mantle Dynamics:
+2016.
+"Compressible Magma/Mantle Dynamics:
-3d, Adaptive Simulations in ASPECT.&rdquo; *Geophysical Journal International* 207 (3): 1343&ndash;66. <https://doi.org/10.1093/gji/ggw329>.
+3d, Adaptive Simulations in ASPECT." *Geophysical Journal International* 207 (3): 1343&ndash;66. <https://doi.org/10.1093/gji/ggw329>.

 </div>